masterccc/asm2py/README.md

 # Asm2py - Assembly to python converter

 /!\ Experimental prototype.
 32 bits only.
 It doesn't cover all opcodes, all registers (or sub registers) or some memory manipulations (there is not stack yet, no .data section, etc...).
-Some C adjustement may be required (like register variables).
+Some adjustements may be required in the source code of the target binary to make the conversion easier (like register variables if C is used).

 # Wut ?

 Asm2py converts assembly functions (dumped from an ELF binary via objdump) to python instructions.
 The program allows you to select a function to analyze and converts it to python.
+The generated python instructions take place inside a new file.
 Once the python script is generated you can execute and debug it.
 It can help to understand some (simple) assembly pieces of code for a better understanding or reverse engineering purposes.

 # Dependancies